nerdschoolbergen/solid/exercise-1/README.md

 - Add instance variables for all the get methods
 - Add a separate backing field for tracking number of polls
 - Increment this number each time the isTriggered method is called
-- To implement the trigger logic, use the modulo operator in combination with the tigger count field
+- To implement the trigger logic, use the modulo operator in combination with the trigger count field

 </details>